Leadwerks/Documentation/2ddrawing.md

     world:Render(framebuffer)
 end
 ```
-When this example is run, three text tiles will be visible along the bottom of the screen:
+When this example is run, three rows and columns of text will appear, with a tile on each edge, in each corner, and in the center of the screen:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/2dtextalignment.png?raw=true)